flitbit/minioc/README.md

 console.log(minioc.get('ctor').toString());
 ```

-### Singleton Immutability
+### Singleton = Immutable Registrations

-Throughout a container's lifespan, registrations may be registered, unregistered, and modified.
+Throughout a container's lifespan, items may be registered, unregistered, and modified.
 The exception is a singleton registration that already has a value.

 ```javascript
 // a singleton value...